mosesmakola/mosesmakola/main/content/about/index.md

 ---
 title: "About"
-description: "Moses Makola is a data science MSc student at the University of Leeds and incoming intern at the Alan Turing Institute.
+description: "Moses Makola is a Data Science (Statistics) MSc student at the University of Leeds.
 He has experience at J.P.
-Morgan and Global Purpose Enterprise, and has delivered talks on ethical AI and voice translation at major conferences."
+Morgan and The Alan Turing Institute, and has delivered talks on ethical AI and voice translation at major conferences."
 showAuthor: false
 showDate: false
 showHero: true